6c65726f79/Transmissionic/README.md

 ### Android

-Start by running this in the root folder of the project :
+Start by running this in the root folder of the project:

 ```
 ionic cap sync android
 ```

-Then open Android Studio by running :
+Then open Android Studio by running:

 ```
 ionic cap open android